2018 Nevada Attorney General election

 The 2018 Nevada Attorney General election took place on November 6, 2018, to elect the attorney general of Nevada.

 Incumbent Republican Attorney General Adam Laxalt did not run for re-election to a second term and instead ran unsuccessfully for governor.
 Nevada Senate Majority Leader Aaron Ford won the Democratic nomination and defeated Republican nominee and former Nevada Assembly member Wesley Duncan in the general election.
+With a margin of 0.47%, this was the closest attorney general race of the 2018 election cycle.

 Republican primary

 Duncan won the Republican primary, defeating attorney Craig Mueller.

 Democratic primary

 Ford won the Democratic primary, defeating attorney Stuart MacKie.